netgen/ibexa-site-api/docs/reference/configuration.rst

 variable, and so on.

 If needed you can still use ``content_view`` rules.
-This will allow you to have both Site API template override rules as well as original eZ Platform template override rules, so you can rewrite your templates bit by bit.
+This will allow you to have both Site API template override rules as well as original Ibexa template override rules, so you can rewrite your templates bit by bit.
 You can decide which one to use by directly rendering either ``ng_content::viewAction`` or ``ez_content::viewAction`` controller.

-It's also possible to configure fallback between Site API and eZ Platform views.
+It's also possible to configure fallback between Site API and Ibexa views.
 With it, if the rule is not matched in one view configuration, the fallback mechanism will try to match it in the other.
 Find out more about that in the following section.

 .. tip::

-    | View configuration is the only eZ Platform configuration regularly edited
+    | View configuration is the only Ibexa configuration regularly edited
     | by frontend developers.

 For example, if using the following configuration: